Session Webhooks

 onboardingStatus | string | Status of the session; the value is always ONBOARDING_FINISHED.
 The term "onboarding" here applies to any session. |

-ip | string | IP address for the end user device as taken from the device fingerprint.
+ip | string | IP address for the end user device (legacy field, preserved for backward compatibility).
 Not available for fully API-integrated sessions. |

-latitude | string | Latitude at which the end user device was located during the session, as taken from the device fingerprint.
+latitude | string | Latitude at which the end user device was located during the session (legacy field, preserved for backward compatibility).
 Not available for fully API-integrated sessions. |

-longitude | string | Longitude at which the end user device was located during the session, as taken from the device fingerprint.
+longitude | string | Longitude at which the end user device was located during the session (legacy field, preserved for backward compatibility).
 Not available for fully API-integrated sessions. |

 | Field | Type | Description |